zoltkowski/constrivia/refactoring_plan.md

     - Convert polygon centroid/vertex iteration to use id-based lookup functions in `core/engine.ts`.
     - Ensure renderer uses the runtime mapping when drawing polygons.
     - Add tests for polygon vertex reordering, centroid, and polygon dragging flows.
+ - In Progress: added runtime-ordered polygon helper and started switching callers to runtime-aware variants.
+ - Next steps:
+     - Replace remaining call-sites that compute ordered vertices using numeric indices to use `polygonVerticesOrderedFromPolyRuntime`.
+     - Verify renderer uses id-based vertex lists and add unit tests for polygon roundtrips.

 4) Styles separation
 - In progress: ensure style read/write is performed only by UI and renderer; engine remains style-agnostic.